khushiNgm/AWS_Projects/Project7/Solution.md

 ![](Images/SWAPENV.png)
 ![](Images/SEAPENV2.png)

-##  ✅ Successfylly, done.
-If you refresh your page everythigng will be convert into python code
+## 🎉 Result:
+Successfully completed the environment migration!
+After performing the CNAME swap, if you refresh your page, the application will now run using Python (Flask) instead of Java (Tomcat) — with zero downtime.